-Snap disc #1 is located on the right side of the firebox.
+Snap disc #1 is located on the right side of the appliance on the bottom of the heat exchanger box.
 There are 2 purple wires connected to it.
 This snap disc turns the convection blower on and off as needed.
-Power is always present at snap disc #1 if the appliance is powered up.
+Power is always present at snap disc #1.